Essential Guide to Security Frameworks & 14 ExamplesRead article

 Next, how is penetration testing done?
 Generally, a pen test follows these steps:

-Which systems and scoping methods will be used in your penetration test?
+Which operating systems and scoping methodologies will be used in your penetration test?
 Because the pen tester could gain access to private information in the course of their work, both parties should sign a non-disclosure agreement before starting the pen test.

 Once you’ve agreed on the scope of your pen test, the pen tester will gather publicly available information to better understand how your company works.
 That could entail using web crawlers to identify the most attractive targets in your company architecture, network names, domain names, and a mail server.